 - Following corporate bank account approval, the Irish bank will prepare and courier a banking kit which typically includes: i) IBAN and BIC corporate bank account details ii) internet banking password and token and iii) template forms for various services offered.

 - Banks in Ireland focus on cross-sales.
 In practical terms, this means a new corporate banking Client can benefit from better terms and conditions on i) overdraft facilities and ii) extended credit lines.

 - Banks in Ireland are also happy to offer trade finance facilities to resident and EU companies, if certain compliance targets are met.
 These include receipt of i) a realistic business plan ii) verified background of the business owners iii) expected cash flow charts iv) P&L documentation and v) reference letters for Clients and suppliers.

-- Healy Consultants Group PLC can assist our Clients secure a specific instrument or facility from our partner Ireland banks, including preferential terms on i) corporate credit lines and loans and ii) letters of credit and bank guarantees.
+- Healy Consultants Group can assist our Clients secure a specific instrument or facility from our partner Ireland banks, including preferential terms on i) corporate credit lines and loans and ii) letters of credit and bank guarantees.

 - Because banks everywhere are looking to cut costs, we expect the number of bank branches to fall and the range of online services to expand.

 - Ireland is a signatory to the Common Reporting Standard (CRS), a global initiative to clamp down on tax evasion.
 As a result, banks operating in Ireland share information on accounts and account holders with tax authorities where the company/individual is tax-resident.

 - Similarly, under the Foreign Account Tax Compliance Act (FATCA), since 2014 Irish banks report information on US account holders to the US Inland Revenue Service (IRS).